yujiri.xyz

 Positive feedback loops can also be somewhat boring to the winning player, since they often know they've won before the losing player knows they've lost, but this is a relatively small problem because it's much less upsetting to play knowing you've won than to play knowing you've lost.

-Finally, making the game effectively over before it's technically over creates some trolling possibilities; some people will grief their opponents by going AFK or making moves to drag it out once they know they've lost.
+Finally, making the game effectively over before it's technically over creates some trolling possibilities; some people will grief their opponents by leaving the computer or making moves to drag it out once they know they've lost.
 But this is also a small problem since few people do it and in most games there's a limit to how long it can go.

 Negative feedback loops